A Newer Meaning to a Relatively New Word

 Professionally, we must forgive ourselves, learn from the experience, and use the dysthanasia as a legacy for improvement.
 Some hospitals, especially those with a large euthanasia appointment volume, hold rounds focused on euthanasia, or at least include successes and challenges each time they meet.
 Dysthanasia begs talking about, not only to address the technical issues, but also to provide space for team members to share their experiences.
 Team members commonly internalize both primary traumatic and secondary traumatic stress during dysthanasia, a double whammy, and a catalyst toward compassion fatigue.
 Confident delivery of euthanasia procedures has been increasing for years, thus reducing dysthanasias, and as each team develops a stronger euthanasia A-game, the more likely they will prevent those gut-wrenching “What just happened” incidents.
 We all can devote our time and resources to learning how we can do it right the first time, but no matter how much we prepare, dysthanasias will sometimes happen.

 My advice?
-Define the experience as a dysthanasia, address it with the team, and protect the client’s mental health.
+Define the experience as a dysthanasia if that’s indeed what took place, address it with the team, and protect the client’s mental health.
 You’ll always be grateful you did.

 I’ll close with the most reliable way I know to protect the euthanasia experience—embracing the three C’s: